 - Reward: double bed in a four-bed dorm, one meal and nice company

 - More information: Things to do in Las Peñitas

-After a week partying in Budapest (eating Lángos and drinking pálinka) we moved to the countryside to help a family turn their outhouse into a guest room as well as doing a spot of a light farming while eating a ridiculous amount of home cooked food!
+After a week partying in Budapest (eating Lángos and drinking pálinka) we moved to the countryside to help a family turn their outhouse into a guest room as well as doing a spot of light farming while eating a ridiculous amount of home-cooked food!